syuntoku14/debugRL/README.md

 # ShinRL: A python library for analyzing reinforcement learning

-`ShinRL` is a reinforcement learning (RL) library with useful analysis tools.
+`ShinRL` is a reinforcement learning (RL) library with helpful analysis tools.
 It allows you to analyze the *shin* (*shin* means oracle in Japanese) behaviors of RL.

 ```python